rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

     * use these two results to calculate if the cell should live in the   new grid (use the existing `Grid` method for this).
 Store this as a boolean, true/false
     * assign this boolean to the cell at (x,y) in the new grid (use the existing `Grid` method for this).

-After that you assign your new grid to @grid, theryby making it the current one.
+After that you assign your new grid to @grid, thereby making it the current one.

 * Method `start()` that does the following in an endless loop: